zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 ## Boostrapping gem
 We will use our docker-compose service to bootstrap the gem using bundler.
 Bundler creates all the files needed to start building a gem.
-The command will generate a gem with a specified name
+The command below will generate a gem with a specified name
 ```bash
 docker-composer run app bundle gem [name]
 ```